 It’s good to be focused on your brand, but be wary of putting on blinders and ignoring the world around you.
 There’s tremendous value in doing market research and understanding what your competitors are doing with their link-building efforts.

 There are an array of tools and resources you can use to study the competition, track their backlinks, and build custom profiles on their progress, but Scrapebox is one of the best.
 Among its many other features, it lets you harvest thousands of URLs, perform extensive keyword research, and get a better idea of how you match up with the competition.

 You aren’t prospecting enough.
 If your link building strategy is stale and you’re finding it challenging to scale up, you’re not doing enough outreach to potential link building partners.

 Rigorous prospecting will help you find opportunities.
 You’ll miss way more than you hit, but that’s fine.
-Quality outreach with a large quantity of prospects will ultimately yield a return.
+Quality outreach with a large number of prospects will ultimately yield a return.

 The IFTTT tool is perfect for streamlining some of the challenges that come with constant prospecting and outreach.
 For example, you can set it up to send you an email any time someone mentions your brand on social media.
 This reminds you to personally follow up.
 The options are endless.

-In order to truly establish a scalable link building campaign, you need to build powerful relationships with other bloggers, webmasters, marketers, business owners, and social media influencers.
+In order to truly establish a scalable Backlinking campaign, you need to build powerful relationships with other bloggers, webmasters, marketers, business owners, and social media influencers.
 Even in the digital age, the need for professional networking is alive and well.